zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Bacterial_Transformation/Bacterial_Transformation.md

 1. Take competent cells out of -80°C and thaw on ice.

-2. Mix 1 to 5 μL of plasmid (usually 10 pg to 100 ng) into ~100 μL of competent cells in a cold 1.5 mL tube.
+2. Add 1 - 5 μL of plasmid (usually 10 pg - 100 ng) into ~100 μL of competent cells in a cold 1.5 mL tube.
 Gently mix by flicking.

 3. Place the competent cell and DNA mixture on ice for 20-30 min.

-4. Heat shock mixture by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60s (45s is probably best).
+4. Heat-shock mixture by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60s (45s is probably best).

 7. Place on ice for 2 min.